 Attention all large use electricity customers – what’s your power factor?

-Most big businesses in Western Australia which consume at least 1 million kWh (1 GW) of electricity per year are not aware their power factor could be costing tens of thousands of dollars in network charges every year, and this can be prevented.
+Most big businesses in Western Australia which consume at least 1 million kWh (1 GW) of electricity per year are unaware that their power factor could be costing tens of thousands of dollars in network charges every year, which can be prevented.

 Real power (kW) performs useful, productive work (like powering equipment).
 It is also referred to as actual power, true power, active power or working power.

 Reactive power (kVAR) is used to provide the voltage levels needed for real power to do useful work.
 It is needed by some equipment (e.g. transformers, motors and relays) to produce a magnetic field to enable real work to be done.
 However, you don’t see any result for its use.

 Apparent power (kVA) is the vector sum of real power (kW) and reactive power (kVAR) and is the total power supplied through the power mains that is required to produce the relevant amount of real power for the load.

 To help understand, we can use a well-known analogy of a glass of beer.
 The thirst-quenching liquid portion of the beer represents real power (kW).
 The non-drinkable portion, the froth, represents reactive power (kVAR).

 The total content of the beer glass (KVA) is the sum of kW (the beer) and kVAR (the froth).